Communications Protocol

 It also includes a variety of communications services available for use by faculties and units on campus that can be provided at cost.

-In 2019, the newly formed Office of Advancement announced that it would no longer support internal communications needs for faculties and units.
+The Office of Communications and Community Engagement no longer supports internal communications needs for faculties and units.
 This was due to a shift in resources and a need to focus on building the main UCalgary brand.
 However, this dramatic reduction in services left many units without access to communications professionals and affected the strategic business needs of the university.

 To better balance the communications requirements of faculties and units, and to ensure fairness across the system, the Communications Protocol was created.
 Allocations have been established for each executive team member and individual faculties to help support their communications needs.